WahomeKezia/WahomeKezia/README.md

 - :telescope:A Computer Science Student

-- Currently exploring areas of health and climate with technology [image](https://github.com/WahomeKezia/WahomeKezia/assets/90443938/5f9b7779-995a-40c1-8b0a-f770131b9a5c)
+- Currently exploring areas of Health Science and Climate with technology 🤖 🧬 🕵️

 - :seedling: Exploring Open Source platforms and Community Projects